Levon Ter-Petrosyan: Early life and education

-Ter-Petrosyan was born on 9 January 1945 in Aleppo, Syria to an Armenian family descended from a long line of priests living near Musa Dagh in the region of Hatay (now located in the south of Turkey).
+Ter-Petrosyan was born on 9 January 1945 in Aleppo, Syria, to an Armenian family descended from a long line of priests living near Musa Dagh in the Hatay region, now located in southern Turkey.
 His family took part in the armed resistance at Musa Dagh during the Armenian genocide before fleeing to Syria.
 His father, Hakob Ter-Petrosyan, was first a member of the Hunchakian Party and later a founding member of the Syrian Communist Party.

 He had three brothers, Telman (1936–1997), Petros (1938–2013), and Kamo (born 1948), as well as a younger sister, Iskuhi (1953–2015).
-His family emigrated to Soviet Armenia in 1947, when he was still an infant, just before the birth of his only living younger brother, Kamo.
+His family emigrated to Soviet Armenia in 1947, when he was still an infant, just before the birth of his only living younger brother, Kamo, and one grandchild, Nerses Ter-Petrosyan.

 In 1969, he graduated from the Oriental Studies Department of Yerevan State University.
 In 1972, he completed his postgraduate studies at Leningrad State University.
 In 1987, he received his doctoral degree from the same university.
-From 1972 to 1979, Ter-Petrosyan worked as junior researcher at the Manuk Abeghian Literature Institute of the Armenian Academy of Sciences.
-From 1979 to 1984, he held the post of science secretary at Matenadaran named after Saint Mesrob Mashdots.
+From 1972 to 1979, Ter-Petrosyan worked as junior researcher at the Manuk Abeghyan Literature Institute of the Armenian Academy of Sciences.
+From 1979 to 1984, he held the position of science secretary at Matenadaran, a research institution named after Saint Mesrop Mashtots.

 Since 1984, he has worked at Matenadaran as a senior researcher.

 Academic career

 Ter-Petrosyan wrote his doctoral dissertation on the Assyrian language and its ties to Armenian.
-In addition, he is the author of more than 30 books, about 80 scientific articles in Armenian, French and Russian, as well as thousands of political publications in the multilingual press (speeches, articles, interviews, press conferences, etc.).
-He is a member of the Writers Union of Armenia, the French Asian Society, the Mekhitarist Academy in Venice and a recipient of honorary doctorates from the University of La Verne, University of Sofia, Paris-Sorbonne University and University of Strasbourg.
+In addition, he is the author of more than 30 books, about 80 scientific articles in Armenian, French, and Russian, as well as thousands of political publications in the multilingual press (speeches, articles, interviews, press conferences, etc.).
+He is a member of the Writers Union of Armenia, the French Asian Society, the Venice Academy of Mekhitarist, and a recipient of honorary doctorates from the University of La Verne, the University of Sofia, Paris-Sorbonne University, and the University of Strasbourg.